stefanache/SheetJS/README.md

 <br/><i>Remark:</i>
 as input file for this project can download from this repository[ test1.xlsx](https://github.com/stefanache/SheetJS/blob/main/test1.xlsx) , then ...
-<br/>when run this website(see below) you can upload this file dowloaded in the past.
+<br/>when run this website(see below) you can upload this file dowloaded in the past(by pressing "Choose file"-button).

 <a href="https://stefanache.github.io/SheetJS/">Conclusion:</a>